 Elected in 2012, Martin Heinrich is a United States Senator for New Mexico.
-Heinrich serves on the Senate Energy and Natural Resources, Armed Services, and Intelligence Committees.
-He is the Ranking Member of the Joint Economic Committee and the Subcommittee on Emerging Threats and Capabilities.
+Heinrich serves on the Senate Energy and Natural Resources, Armed Services, Intelligence, and Joint Economic Committees.
+He is the Ranking Member of the Subcommittee on Energy and the Subcommittee on Emerging Threats and Capabilities.

 With its abundance of solar and wind resources and energy research hubs, New Mexico can lead the way in combating the devastating effects of climate change and modernizing our nation’s electrical grid.
 In 2015, Heinrich helped negotiate the long-term extension of renewable energy tax credits that support New Mexico’s growing clean energy industries.
 Heinrich introduced legislation to prepare New Mexico’s workforce for good-paying clean energy jobs.
 He has also supported the development of renewable energy projects on public and tribal lands, the adoption of innovative energy storage and battery technologies, and improvement to the security of our nation’s energy infrastructure.

 To build a brighter economic future, Heinrich believes in investments in communities and the next generation of New Mexicans.
 Heinrich supports major investments in early childhood education, public schools, and health care.
 He introduced the bipartisan Two Generation Economic Empowerment Act to help states like New Mexico coordinate programs across human services, workforce development, education, and health care agencies so they can work more effectively to put parents and children on the path to success.
 He has also long championed strengthening the education pipeline for science, technology, engineering, and math (STEM) careers for all students including women and minorities.